flame-engine/flame/doc/effects.md

 This effect is a combination of other effects.
 You provide it with a list of your predefined effects.

-The effects in the list should only be passed to the SequenceEffect, never added to a `PositionComponent` with `addEffect`.
+The effects in the list should only be passed to the `SequenceEffect`, never added to a `PositionComponent` with `addEffect`.

 **Note**:  No effect (except the last) added to the sequence should have their `isInfinite` property